geoext/geoext/CONTRIBUTING.md

 * `clean` removes generated files and folders.
 * `lint` checks code for linting errors.
+* `lint:fix` attempts to reformat and fix linting errors.
 * `test` runs the headless test suite.
 This will also download some external resources if needed.
 If you do not want a progress bar being rendered during the download phase, just set the environment variable `NO_DOWNLOAD_PROGRESS`